 I remember this one guy that turned up to a viewing in an oversized suit that was clearly intended for someone else- he looked uncomfortable as the scraggly polyester was swallowing him alive.
 It looked like his mum dressed him in a family heirloom that had been passed down from generations, and then kicked him out of the door for a job interview.

-The guy was nice enough, but as I went to shake his hand, I noticed he had abnormally long fingernails that was filled with cow-shit.
+The guy was nice enough, but as I went to shake his hand, I noticed he had abnormally long fingernails that were filled with cow-shit.
 It was pretty disgusting.
 I don’t know whether he had just clocked off from a hard shift on the corn fields or whether he had just fingered a 2-dollar prostitute.
 In any case, he had time to put on a suit, but not remove the cow-shit from his nails.
-The contrast between a guy in suit with shit-stuffed nails didn’t add up.
+The contrast between a guy in a sharp suit with shit-stuffed nails didn’t add up.

 Out of curiosity, would that have turned you off?